bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

 - **Props**

   - :blue_book: 14: Pass a String to a Functional Component
-  - :pencil2: 15: Access props using `this.props`, passing a string to a React Component (Peter)
+  - :blue_book: 15: Access Props Using this.props
-  - :pencil2: 16: Pass an array to a component using JSX (Peter)
+  - :blue_book: 16: Pass an Array as Props
   - :blue_book: 17: Use Default Props
   - :blue_book: 18: Override Default Props *(cannot check `defaultProps` on child)*
   - :blue_book: 19: Use PropTypes to Define the Props You Expect *(regex `.includes` test for `propTypes`)*